withastro/docs/src/pages/en/core-concepts/layouts.md

 ## Markdown Layouts

-Page layouts are especially useful for [Markdown files.](/en/guides/markdown-content/#markdown-pages) Markdown files can use the special `layout` front matter property to specify a layout component that will wrap their Markdown content in a full page HTML document.
+Page layouts are especially useful for [Markdown files](/en/guides/markdown-content/#markdown-pages).
+Markdown files can use the special `layout` frontmatter property to specify which `.astro` component to use as a page layout.

-When a Markdown page uses a layout, it passes the layout a single `content` prop that includes all of the Markdown front matter data and final HTML output.
-See the `BlogPostLayout.astro` example above for an example of how you would use this `content` prop in your layout component.
+When a Markdown file includes a layout, it passes a single `{ content }` property to the layout file which includes the frontmatter properties and the final HTML output of the page.

+See the above example for how to pass content properties of a Markdown file to a layout.

 ```markdown
 // src/pages/posts/post-1.md